MamoonaAslam/FREEDOM-OF-SPEECH-ACCORDING-TO-DARKSIDES-OF-WORLD-AND-PAKISTAN-CONSTITUTION/README.md

 # <div class="text-blue mb-2">FREEDOM OF SPEECH ACCORDING TO DARKSIDES OF WORLD AND PAKISTAN CONSTITUTION.</div>
 ### By Mamoona Aslam
-<p>We are living in 21 century, where only that person have right to do anything who has an evil power.
+<p><div class="text-blue mb-2">We are living in 21 century, where only that person have right to do anything who has an evil power.
 Freedom of speech means the right to show our opinion and give suggestions without government restraint is a democratic ideal that dates back to ancient Greece
 Freedom of speech and the right to freedom of expression applies to ideas of all kinds including those that may be deeply offensive.
 But it comes with responsibilities and we believe it can be legitimately restricted.You might not expect us to say this, but in certain circumstances free speech and freedom of expression can be restricted.
 Governments have an obligation to prohibit hate speech and incitement.
 And restrictions can also be justified if they protect specific public interest or the rights and reputations of others.
 Any restrictions on freedom of speech and freedom of expression must be set out in laws that must in turn be clear and concise so everyone can understand them.